otopalak/RankASco/README.md

 A running version of the tool can be found [here](https://rankasco-ivda.ifi.uzh.ch/home).

-Questions about the Code can be sent directly at the IVDA team (Jenny Schmid).
+Questions about the code can be sent directly to the IVDA team ([Jenny Schmid](https://www.ifi.uzh.ch/en/ivda/team/schmid.html)).

 This project is licensed under the terms of the MIT license.